api3dao/old-api3-docs/docs/airnode/next/concepts/sponsor.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 A sponsor is an entity (individual, business, etc.).
-Sponsors create relationships between [requesters](requester.md) and [Airnodes](airnode.md).
-They do so by sponsoring requesters and creating sponsorWallets for Airnodes they want their requesters to call.
+Sponsors create relationships between [requesters](requester.md) and [sponsorWallets](sponsor.md#sponsorwallet).
+They do so by sponsoring requesters and deriving sponsorWallets for Airnodes they want their requesters to call.

 >![relationships](../assets/images/concepts-sponsor-relationships.png)